Working from home has become the new normal for many offices worldwide. Just look at the data.

 On the other hand, a fixed mindset is when an individual believes that skills are purely intrinsic and cannot be developed.
 As such, they see failure as a limitation of their abilities.
 They often give up easily, prefer tasks that play to their strengths, and can be difficult to motivate.

 Needless to say, we all prefer dealing with people who have a growth mindset.

 At this point, you might be wondering what the difference is between a growth mindset and a learner’s mindset.
 Admittedly, these two are very similar.
 Their main difference is that a growth mindset is a belief while a learner’s mindset is about action.

 For instance, an employee with a growth mindset will be open to accepting a new job title because they believe that they can grow into the role.
-A person with a learner’s mindset, on the other hand, will be excited to adopt a new project management software, so they can make their workdays more efficient.
+A person with a learner’s mindset, on the other hand, will be excited to adopt new project management software like Asana or its alternatives so they can make their workdays more efficient.

 Building a team with a collective learner’s mindset won’t happen overnight.
 It takes some time to develop the right habits.
 To help, we’ve compiled seven best practices to help your group get there.

 Creating a learner mindset starts from setting your objectives.
 At the beginning of every week, month, or year, set goals for the team as well as each individual.
 This should give everyone a clear view of what needs to be done.